eduardlio/learn-js-through-web/readme.md

 Well, I met someone.

 You did?
-Was she Bee-ish?
+Was she BEE-ish?

 - A wasp?!
 Your parents will kill you!